Talbot County DUI Court Process

 3. Trial (If No Plea Deal)

-Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers will decide your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge makes the decision.
-Your attorney can advise you on which option is best for your case.
+- Jury vs. bench trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
+You have the right to a jury trial, where a panel of citizens will decide your guilt or innocence.
+You can also choose a bench trial, where the judge makes the decision.

-Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, and demonstrating that you were not actually impaired.
+- Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, arguing that the field sobriety tests were improperly administered, or presenting evidence that you were not impaired at the time of driving.

 First Offense

-- Jail Time: Up to 12 months (often served as probation).
+- Jail Time: Up to 12 months (often served as probation) per GA law.

-- License Suspension: Minimum of 12 months.
+- License Suspension: Minimum of 12 months per GA law.
 You may be eligible for a limited driving permit under certain conditions.

 - Other Requirements: At least 20 hours of community service, completion of a DUI Alcohol or Drug Use Risk Reduction Program (DUI school), and a clinical evaluation and any required follow-up treatment.